Radhika-Envision/Upmark/README.md

 The first time the server is started, a default user is created:

- * Email: admin@vpac-innovations.com.au
+ * Email: admin
- * Password: testpassword
+ * Password: admin

 The first thing you should do is log in as that user and change the password.
+You might also want to change other details about the default user and organisation.

 [ga]: http://www.google.com.au/analytics/